anakaget/Hopscotch-Recorder/README.md

 - Click on highlighted area to add a step.
 - Continue clicking to add more steps.

-> Note: MMake sure that chrome extension developer mode must be turned on.
+> Note: Make sure that chrome extension developer mode must be turned on.